MFSilva95/-web-technologies/README.md

 # Tecnologias-Web
-Because servers are down, some functionalities may not work like: 2 gamblers and log in.
+Because servers are down, some functionalities may not work p.e: 2 gamblers and log in;
+Small work developed for web tecnologies class;